 I am also proud to be a member of the Holistic Cat Groomer's Alliance, which is an organization founded on the philosophy of compassionate grooming care for all cats.

 Honey relaxes during her colour and crystal therapy

 Until very recently, there was no recognised cat grooming qualification here in the UK.
 In 2012/13 an industry recognised qualification was at last introduced - The Certificate of Competence in Cat Grooming, offered by the Pet Industry Federation.
 In 2014 I was assessed at KD Grooming Studio (one of the PIF centres) and was very pleased to be awarded my Certificate.

-I started cat grooming 17 yrs ago and had a lot of help in the beginning from Audrey, the breeder of many of my own Persians.
+I started cat grooming 20 yrs ago and had a lot of help in the beginning from Audrey, the breeder of many of my own Persians.
 Although I have developed my own techniques over the years, I continue to learn and seek new ways to compliment these techniques, such as the use of holistic therapies in the cat grooming environment.
-I've attended a workshop run by Lisa Rendall of Kathverena Groomers & Animal Healing Centre, to learn about these, including crystal and colour therapy, and I also have plans to undertake an animal Reiki course in the future.
+I've attended a workshop run by Lisa Rendall of Kathverena Groomers & Animal Healing Centre, to learn about these, including crystal and colour therapy, which was absolutely fascinating to see how cats responded to the therapies.

 I have recently (2019) refreshed my Feline First Aid skills with Animal Love Pet First Aid, run by vet Sophie Bell.
 This courses are full of important info, not just about cat first aid, but cat safe products and all things cat related!
 Sophie makes the course entertaining and interactive - well worth attending.